You will need

 - Everyone should get into the groups they were in for ‘Think about electricity’ and share their diaries with each other.
 Which two are the most similar?
 Which one is the most surprising?
 Did any diaries not list a type of electricity usage that the others did (for example, leaving a lamp switched on)?
 Have their diaries made anyone want to change how they do things to reduce their energy usage?

-- Everyone should use their diaries to help them think of five ways that they could reduce the amount of energy they use.
+- Ask everyone to use their diaries to help them think of five ways that they could reduce the amount of energy they use.

 - The person leading the activity should give everyone some plain paper and pens or pencils.